devops329/devops/instruction/awsS3/awsS3.md

 Take a screenshot of the bucket with your file in it and submit it to the Canvas assignment.
 Your screenshot should look something like the following.

 ![Bucket with file](bucketWithFile.png)

+Once you are done you can go ahead and delete all the files in the bucket and then delete the bucket itself.